 In Vimeo, plaintiffs had argued to the district court that Vimeo induced infringement "by example" by making videos that incorporated infringing content.
-Specifically, the plaintiffs pointed to: (1) ten of the videos at issue that had been uploaded by Vimeo employees; (2) other videos not at issue in the suit which had also been uploaded by employees and included unauthorized music; (3) one video containing unauthorized music that had been created by the "Vimeo Street Team" (a group of employees who created videos and engaged with the Vimeo community; (4) videos created as part of a project to accompany every song on a Beatles album, which included contributions from Vimeo employees (in some cases prior to their being hired by Vimeo); (5) a Vimeo tutorial video made available via link from a page containing a video that incorporated the Beatles' copyrighted sound recording "Helter Skelter"; and (6) "lip dub" videos featuring Vimeo's co-founder and other employees lip-syncing to commercial sound recordings.94 The district court explained that this evidence "simply does not rise to the level of that adduced in Grokster-either in quantity or in kind.
-95 The court acknowledged that some of the videos created by Vimeo employees such as the co-founder's lip dub "incorporated infringing music, and users' submissions may have often incorporated the same.
-But the relevant standard at issue here-inducement by way of the exertion of substantial
+Specifically, the plaintiffs pointed to: (1) ten of the videos at issue that had been uploaded by Vimeo employees; (2) other videos not at issue in the suit which had also been uploaded by employees and included unauthorized music; (3) one video containing unauthorized music that had been created by the "Vimeo Street Team" (a group of employees who created videos and engaged with the Vimeo community; (4) videos created as part of a project to accompany every song on a Beatles album, which included contributions from Vimeo employees (in some cases prior to their being hired by Vimeo); (5) a Vimeo tutorial video made available via link from a page containing a video that incorporated the Beatles' copyrighted sound recording "Helter Skelter"; and (6) "lip dub" videos featuring Vimeo's co-founder and other employees lip-syncing to commercial sound recordings.94 The district court explained that this evidence "simply does not rise to the level of that adduced in Grokster-either in quantity or in kind.95 The court acknowledged that some of the videos created by Vimeo employees such as the co-founder's lip dub "incorporated infringing music, and users' submissions may have often incorporated the same.
+But the relevant standard at issue here-inducement by way of the exertion of substantial influence on the activities of users-cannot be met by evidence of stray instances of wrongful conduct by Vimeo employees . . . and/or a generalized effort to promote videos that incorporate music."96

-93 Capitol Records, LLC v.
+93Capitol Records, LLC v.
 Vimeo, LLC, 826 F.3d 78, 99 (2d Cir.
 2016).
 94Capitol Records, LLC v.
 Vimeo, LLC, 972 F. Supp.
 2d 500, 531-32 (S.D.N.Y.
-2013), aff'd in part on other grounds, 826 F.3d 78 (2d Cir.
+2013), aff d in part on other grounds, 826 F.3d 78 (2d Cir.
 2016).

 95Capitol Records, LLC v.
 Vimeo, LLC, 972 F. Supp.
 2d 500, 532 (S.D.N.Y.
-2013), aff'd in part on other grounds, 826 F.3d 78 (2d Cir.
+2013), aff d in part on other grounds, 826 F.3d 78 (2d Cir.
 2016).